AParise1217/LinkedList/README.md

 # LinkedList
 A sequence of nodes containing some data, and a pointer/link to the next in the sequence.

+# Project Setup

+From the project root, execute: `./mvn clean install`

 # Releasing to Maven Central
 ## Performing a Release Deployment
 *Note: This must occur prior to the Release Deployment!*